-The plots I(a) and I(b) of Fig. 3.3.5 summarize the computed instabilities in the case of focusing in both the x- and y -dimensions.
+The plots Ia and Ib of Fig. 2 summarize the computed instabilities in the case of focusing in both the x- and y-dimensions.
 This setting is applicable to nearly monochromatic waves of small amplitude in pulse propagation in optical waves.
 This is the setting which limits to the bright solitons for k = 1.
 Recall that the original parameter space corresponds to $(k, B) = (0, 1) \times (2K^2, 2)$, and that the map T_f is used to transform this to $(0, 1) \times (0, 1)$.
-This transform, coupled with the log10 scaling, causes the plots to become increasingly sparse towards the right bottom corner.
+This transform, coupled with the \log{10} scaling, causes the plots to become increasingly sparse towards the right bottom corner.
+The lower boundary of the plot corresponds to $B = 2k^2 + (10^{-8})$, and so is just slightly away (in the parameter space of B) from a cn-type solution.
+The upper boundary is close to dn-type solution, with B = 1.99.
+The left boundary of the plots, where k = 0.01, represents a region in parameter space near to Stokes wave solutions, while k = 0.99 on the left boundary.
+The limit case where (k, B) = (1, 2) corresponds to the bright soliton.

 A distinct ridge of large instability is noticeable in the growth plot I(a).
-The ridge appears to begin near the trivial limit k = 0 and B = 0, and remains close to the cn limit boundary (within approximately .02 units) as k increases, to reach first a local minima near k = 0.7 and then a global minimum near k = 0.96.
+The ridge appears to begin near the trivial limit k = 0 and B = 0, and remains close to the cn limit boundary (within approximately .02 units) as k increases, and reaches a global maximum of $R{\text{max}} = 5.666$ near k = 0.96.
 The growth plot I(a) also indicates that system stability factor grows quickly for fixed k as B moves away from the cn TP solution at the bottom the plot.
 After this point, increasing B causes the growth factor to decrease, although this time more slowly, as the dn TP solution is approached at the top edge of the plot.
-This suggests that for fixed k, the cn-type solution loses stability much more quickly (in this parameter space) than does a corresponding dn-type solution.
-In comparison, for fixed B, the stability increases more slowly as k varies from 0 to 1.
+This suggests that for fixed k, the cn-type solution loses stability much more quickly (in B parameter space) than does a corresponding dn-type solution.
+For fixed B, the stability increases slowly as k varies from 0 to 1.